How to Disinfect Your Monroe Printing Calculator

 How Often Should You Clean Your Printing Calculator?

-Normally, we recommend cleaning your printing calculator on a monthly basis, following the steps in our regular cleaning guide, which you can view here.
+Normally, we recommend cleaning your printing calculator once per month, following the steps in our regular cleaning guide, which you can view here.
 With the current coronavirus situation as well as flu season in general, we are recommending that users clean their calculator before and after each shift, regardless of whether there are other users of your calculator or not.

 What You Will Need: